Can a Lease Legally Contain a Clause Requiring a Tenant to Carry Liability Insurance?

 A Landlord May Require a Tenant to Purchase Liability Insurance and Provide the Landlord With Proof of Doing So.
 The Requirement of Insurance Is Prudent Risk Management By the Landlord and a Wise Purchase By the Tenant Regardless of Requirement By the Landlord.
 A Tenant May Be Evicted For Failure to Comply.

-How to Determine Whether a Tenant May Be Evicted For Failing to Carry Liability Insurance
+Understanding Whether a Tenant May Be Evicted For Failing to Carry Liability Insurance Coverage

 The facts that accidents can and do happen, and can happen to anybody at anytime, is a very simple and obvious fact of life.
 Accordingly, it is quite possible that a tenant, within a residential tenancy situation, may cause accidental cause damage to the rental unit, to the rental complex, or to the personal belongings of other residents living within the rental complex.
 Additionally, it is also possible that a tenant may cause an accidental injury to another person who is living at, or who is visiting, the rental complex.